 - Sonoma Chicken Salad Sandwiches

-- 1 pound lean ground beef
+- 1 pound lean or extra-lean ground beef

 - 1 egg

 - ½ cup Italian breadcrumbs, store-bought or homemade

 - teaspoon garlic powder